-Presentations and interactive formats, such as workshops, live demos and colloquium sessions, will provide diverse perspectives on the target areas and ample opportunity to join the discussion.
+Presentations and interactive formats, such as workshops, live demos, panels and PechaKucha presentations, provided diverse perspectives on the target areas and ample opportunity to join the discussion.

-The conference is primarily directed at representatives of Higher Education Institutions, their International Relations Offices, Online Learning and IT Departments, partners from European University Alliances, students and policy makers.
+The conference was primarily directed at representatives of Higher Education Institutions, their International Relations Offices, Online Learning and IT Departments, partners from European University Alliances, students and policy makers.

 We would like to thank the contributors to the conference who made #movingtarget2020 such a success.